projecthuda/projecthuda.github.io/docs/da_meet1.md

 ### Key Components of Milestone 1:

 1.  **User Authentication**: Implementation of a secure login system for users.

-    -   Discuss various authentication methods and decide on the most suitable one.
-    -   Ensure compliance with data privacy laws.
 2.  **Import and Upload of Time Series Datasets**:

-    -   Enable users to import and upload time series data into the UI.
-    -   Discuss supported file formats and size limitations.
 3.  **Automatic Cleaning During Upload**:

-    -   Implement an automatic data cleaning process as part of the upload.
-    -   Define the types of cleaning to be performed (e.g., handling missing values, normalizing data).

 ----------